fleetdm/fleet/handbook/company.md

 <!-- TODO: short preamble -->

 - take responsibility
-  - think like an owner
+  - think like an owner (consider business impact)
-  - work on things that matter (understand "why?")
-  - be valuable (consider business impact)
   - follow through on commitments (actions match your words)
+  - own up to mistakes
+  - understand why it matters (the goals of the work you are doing)
-  - fast forward 12 months, consider total cost of ownership (the eternity of maintenance)
+  - consider business impact (fast forward 12 months, consider total cost of ownership over the eternity of maintenance)
+  - do things that don't scale, sometimes
 - be responsive
   - respond quickly, even if you can't take further action at that exact moment
   - when you disagree, give your feedback; then agree and commit, or disagree and commit anyway
   - prefer short calls to long, asynchronous back and forth discussions in Slack
   - procrastination is a symptom of not knowing what to do next (if you find yourself avoiding reading or responding to a message, schedule a Zoom call with the people you need to figure it out)
 - we win or lose together
-  - think about the big picture, not just your team's goals
+  - think about the big picture, beyond your individual team's goals
+  - success == creating value for customers
-  - you're not alone in this - there's a great team of people able and happy to help
+  - you're not alone in this - there's a great community of people able and happy to help
   - don't be afraid to spend time helping users, customers, and contributors (including colleagues on other teams)
   - be proactive: ask other contributors how you can help, regardless who is assigned to what
   - get all the way done; help unblock team members and other contributors to deliver value  <!-- TODO: (collaborate; help teammates see tasks through to completion) -->